ModeSevenIndustrialSolutions/python-nss-ng/doc/MIGRATION.md

 <!--
-SPDX-License-Identifier: Apache-2.0
+SPDX-License-Identifier: MPL-2.0
 SPDX-FileCopyrightText: 2025 The Linux Foundation
 -->

 # Migration Guide: Legacy to Modern Python Project Structure

-This document describes the modernization changes made to the python-nss project to bring it up to current Python packaging standards (2025).
+This document describes the modernization changes made to the python-nss-ng project to bring it up to current Python packaging standards (2025).

 ## Overview

-The python-nss project was originally built using Python 2.x and the legacy `distutils` build system.
+The python-nss-ng project was originally built using Python 2.x and the legacy `distutils` build system.
 This migration updates the project to:

 - Support Python 3.10+ (3.10, 3.11, 3.12, 3.13, 3.14)